Improved Language Identification Through Cross-Lingual Self-Supervised Learning: Log-mel Wav2Vec Architecture

-A wav2vec model \cite{baevski2020wav2vec, schneider2019wav2vec} consists of multiple convolution and Transformer \cite{vaswani2017attention} layers and it operates on top of raw-waveform features.
-In this paper, we use log-mel spectrogram \cite{zhang2020pushing} as the input features instead of raw-waveform.
-We present our modified wav2vec architecture in Figure~\ref{fig:logmel_wav2vec}(a).

-We define our input feature as $X \in \bR^{T \times F} = [x_1,..,x_T]$ where $T$ is the number of frames in an utterance and $F$ is the input dimension for each frame (e.g., $F=80$ for 80-dimensional log-mel spectrogram).
-From here, the input features are fed into a feature encoder which is followed by a context encoder.
+Here, we use log-mel spectrogram \cite{zhang2020pushing} as the input features instead of raw waveform to improve the memory and computational efficiency. \atj{We define our input feature as $X \in \bR^{T \times F} = [x_1,..,x_S]$ where $S$ is the number of frames in an utterance and $F$ is the input dimension for each frame (e.g., $F=80$ for 80-dimensional log-mel spectrogram).
+From here, the input features are fed into a feature encoder which is followed by a context encoder.} We present our modified wav2vec architecture in Figure~\ref{fig:logmel_wav2vec}(a)}.

-\subsubsection{Feature encoder}
+\subsection{Feature encoder}